Portals

 }

-The first argument is the UI you want rendered (which has access to props, state, whatever) and the second argument is the DOM node you want to render it to.
-In this case, we're rendering the modal to the body element.
+state, whatever) and the second argument is the DOM node you want to render it

-📜 Learn more from the createPortal docs
+body element.π Learn more from the